 - To do this, we need to introduce a new type of integral, called the definite integral. - The definite integral looks very similar to the indefinite integral which we have already covered. - The main difference is that we now include two limits of integration, and we do something extra after we have found the antiderivative. - The limits of integration are the values of a and b in the following definition. - They specify the range of x values to use for the area calculation; in the definition, we will go from x = a to x = b.

 Definite integral.

-Given a curve f(x), to find the area under the curve from x = a to x = b, we write which is pronounced 'the integral of f(x) from x = a to x = b'.
+Given a curve f(x), to find the area under the curve from x = a to x = b, we write:

-$$\int_a^b f(x) \ dx,$$
+$$\int{a}^{b} f(x) \, dx,$$